lamini-ai/lamini-ai.github.io/docs/self_managed/aws_eks_setup.md

 ## Prerequisites

-An AWS account with GPU instances available, such as the [G type](https://aws.amazon.com/ec2/instance-types/).
-We recommend having sufficient resources with 8-GPU instance, such as the g6e.48xlarge.
+An AWS account with GPU instances available, such as the [G6e type](https://aws.amazon.com/ec2/instance-types/g6e/) or higher.

 ## Install AWS CLI